Good-bye Kid’s Menu

 - Fry the sausage/chicken breaking into small pieces until it is cooked through.

-- Place the cooked pasta in a bowl and mix with the sausage/chicken.
-Add about ½ cup of pasta water and ¼ cup of parmesan cheese.
+- Add meat to pot with cooked pasta.
+Add about ½ cup of pasta water and ¼ cup of parmesan cheese (fresh basil if you have it).
 Stir and serve!

 Note: You can cook some veggies with the meat (e.g., mushrooms, peppers, tomatoes).
 Add salt/pepper and herbs to taste (e.g., parsley, basil).
-The flavor from the Fresh Market sausage alone was amazing!
+The flavor from organic Italian sausage alone was amazing!

 How the Kids Can Help